Navigation and URL Conventions

 Site Navigation Structure

-The CAS.org main navigation is controlled by the Site Header component, which is a global component shared across all pages.
-Any change to the Site Header affects every page on the site.
-Do not modify the header without coordinating with Jimmy.
+The CAS.org main navigation is controlled by the Global - Header component, which is a global component shared across all pages.
+Any change to the header definition affects every page on the site (110 instances).
+Do not modify it without coordinating with Jimmy.

 Primary Navigation

-The top-level nav items link to the main site areas.
-The current primary navigation structure is:
+The top-level nav items link to the main site areas:

 Dropdown Menus

 Several primary nav items have dropdown menus with subcategories and featured content.
-These dropdowns are built as nested elements inside the Site Header component.
+These dropdowns are built as nested elements inside the header component.
 Adding or removing dropdown items requires Designer access.

 Footer Navigation

-The Site Footer is also a global component.
+The Global - Footer is also a global component.
 It contains link groups organized by category, plus legal links, social media icons, and the ACS logo.
 Footer link changes follow the same coordination rules as the header.

 URL Structure